drycc/registry/README.md

 # About

+Registry consists of two components, namely the proxy component and the registry component.

+## Proxy

+The proxy component is a proxy deployed on every Kubernetes worker node, proxying all requests to the Drycc Workflow [registry][registry].
+This allows the worker nodes daemons to communicate to the registry over localhost, bypassing the need for adding the `--insecure-registry` flag to the daemons.

+## Registry

-The registry is a [Container registry](https://github.com/distribution/distribution) component for use in Kubernetes.
+The registry component is a [Container registry](https://github.com/distribution/distribution) component for use in Kubernetes.
 While it's intended for use inside of the Drycc open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster.

 If you decide to use this component standalone, you can host your own Container registry in your own Kubernetes cluster.